master-q/masterq-docs/presentations/20160130_1_start_fpiot_intro/20160130_1_start_fpiot_intro.md

 # How to do Functional IoT?

-xxx
+* Survey existing the methodologies as you like.
+* Write some demo code running on tiny MCU.
+* Monthly have meetup at Tokyo, Japan.
+* Share your knowledge and demo at the meetup.
+* Update our exhaustive catalog of the methodologies.

-# Let's join and share at the meetup!
+# Let's join the Functional IoT meetup!

 https://fpiot.doorkeeper.jp/